 And finally, we’ve never been a family who went out for fancy restaurant meals.
 For one thing, the hubby is a marvelous cook!
 We’re lucky to have such a talented chef in the family.
 He’s one of those people who can taste a dish and then go home and recreate it (I know, lucky me!).

-But with a family of 5, eating out at even a medium-priced restaurant would cost us at least $60 (and I’m being conservative here).
+But with a family of 5, eating out at even a medium-priced restaurant would cost us at least $60 (and I’m being conservative here as well).
 While many people I know eat at restaurants at least once each week, I’m going to figure our savings based on one restaurant meal per month (VERY conservative!) for a savings of $720.

 We’ve always found that planning meals and eating at home was much better for our wallets!